-As for your army of content SMEs, here’s what to look for when hiring freelance writers.
+As for your army of content SMEs (subject matter experts), here’s what to look for when hiring freelance writers:

-- Responsiveness: do they leave you in the dark about where they are on the article?
+- Responsiveness: Do they leave you in the dark about where they are in the article?

-- Adaptability: will they adapt to your target blogs’ word count and content guidelines?
+- Adaptability: Will they adapt to your target blogs’ word counts and content guidelines?

-- Accommodating: are they willing to use the project management tool you use to assign work and track deadlines?
+- Accommodation: Are they willing to adopt the project management tool you use to assign work and track deadlines?